Spread Betting versus Share Dealing

 Q: What is the difference between normal trading and spread betting?

-A: There are several differences.
+A: There are several differences and there are some unique advantages to spread betting which are not present in traditional share trading.
 Spread betting is a leveraged product, where you are speculating on the price movement of the underlying stock.
 Unlike share dealing you do not physically own the shares.
 With spreadbetting you receive tax benefits.
 You pay no CGT (capital gains tax) whilst on standard trading you do.
 Also, the trading commission is incorporated into the 'spread' - hence spread betting, as opposed to charge per lot, or trade with conventional trading.

 There is no direct market access, the spread betting company is the 'exchange' you are trading with.
 The spread betting company acts as a market maker and quotes a spread around the live, underlying market price and you can spread bet on whether this market value will rise or fall.
 The spread is the only cost of entering a trade in spread betting.
 If you go through the more conventional shares dealing route you will typically pay about £12 per trade plus the 0.50% stamp duty levied on share purchases.
 When betting keep in mind that you own the 'price' of the share and not the actual underlying share.
 In traditional stock market trading they use a direct feed to the banks - therefore you trade on the underlying market price.